Bill On The Road

 2. Greenville, South Carolina

 Greenville is seriously one of my favorite American cities!
+And it’s a great road trip from Nashville!
 It’s such a cool place with really nice people and such an awesome downtown.
 Falls Park is one of the prettiest urban open spaces in the south and is the perfect place to ride a bike, take a stroll, or just relax with a blanket to soak up the views and fresh air.
 Greenville has more locally owned restaurants than I can keep track of – there’s something for everyone!
 Consider booking a stay at the Swamp Rabbit Inn – a cool bed and breakfast located right along the popular Swamp Rabbit biking trail!

 Travel Time: 5h 31m / 346 miles